 Most players who are new to the game are recommended to pick up a graphite model as these are generally cheaper and easier to handle for novices.

-Many professional tennis players consider their choice of strings to be one of the most important features when choosing the best tennis racquet.
+Many professional tennis players consider their choice of strings to be one of the most important features when choosing the best racquet for their needs.
 The type of strings you choose will affect the tension of the racquet, as well as the density of the wires, which will, in turn, influence your playing style.

 Some common materials used for tennis racquet strings are as follows: